erengy/anitomy/README.md

 ### Library

 Header-only, has no dependencies other than the standard library.
 Requires a compiler that supports [C++23](https://en.cppreference.com/w/cpp/compiler_support/23) (currently only tested with MSVC).
+See the [docs](docs/library.md "Library documentation") for details.

 ```cpp
 #include <print>